cxmplex/ProjectSquidFireMage/README.md

 - Ran by known scammers Xen (not real Xen either) and Larry.
 - Exit scammed after EWT shutdown by pretending to have EWT source code

-- Full of hilariously bad coe, especially anywhere you see "I'm a genius" in one of the comments.
+- Full of hilariously bad code, especially anywhere you see "I'm a genius" in one of the comments.

 Things you'll find hilarious